top of page

 Advantgages

-Shines During Social dancing
+Shines in Social dancing

 While social dancing or social dance practice, try disconnecting and try dancing solo for a while, but do allow a little space 1-3 metres perhaps depending on the space available, so you can both try some new shines.
-You do need to allow at least 1 metre so you have space to move and no more than 3 -4 metres because you are still dancing together.
+You do need to allow at least 1 metre so you have space to move and no more than 4 metres because you are still dancing together.
 Don't make the mistake of forgetting your dance partner!
 If you take quite allot of classes you will start to learn the best times to do shines, but its really open to interpretation.
 We recommend having your go-to shines, as a backup incase your mind goes blank.
 This is likely to happen when you first start trying.
 But it will get easier and more fun!

-Tips for the Men/Leads
+Tips for the Men / Leads

 When you go out social dancing and trying some shines, please pay special attention to your dance partner.
 If she is freaking-out or just sticks to basics, offer your hands to get back to partner-work pretty fast!
 Because your current dance partner maybe a beginner or hasn't learnt enough about shines yet.
 Please don't spend more than half the dance dancing solo either, remember this is a partner dance too!

-Tips for the Ladies/Followers
+Tips for the Ladies / Followers

 Generally wait for the lead to let you go, because this is still a lead and follow dance.
 Rules can be broken here too, we suggest learning about these.
 While social dancing, your partner might let you go to do shines!
 Hopefully now you now won't panic because you have learnt enough shines.
 You can then solo dance with you dance partner and interact in a new and fun way.
 If you want to get back to partner-work you could offer your hands or just do basic steps.